 New entertainments will be developed to conform to the basic pattern of the economic and political philosophy.
 Pluralistic head games; participatory games played on a grand scale in front of thousands of spectators.

-The tension between work and play will ebb and flow likes everything else.
-In some decades work will dominate in other decades it will be play.
-'Society' will become sectored like computer disks and carry different functions.
+The tension between work and play will ebb and flow like everything else.
+In some decades work will dominate, in other decades it will be play.
+"Society" will become sectored like computer disks and carry different functions.
 Those sectors will develop their own identity; rivalries and conflicts will develop between the sectors.
 People will be able to change sectors when they feel used up in one.

 Marriage, eating, clothing, housing, etc. will be a constant change.

 In the beginning or middle of 2100 a new development will occur that will initiate a whole new cultural pattern.
 It will begin in some obscure nook in the world and spread quickly.
 Within a generation or two vast changes will have taken place.
 We are speaking about 4 generations from today.
 Marisa's great grandchildren.
 Whether the change is philosophical or religious is hard to say.
 I would guess religious since the world will be so heavily drenched and dominated by the technical intellect in the next 150 years or so.
 Authentic re-discovery of God perhaps.
 Perhaps contact with life in the cosmos.
 This change will make the past, including this place we live in, seem sentimental.
 People will begin to laugh at our accomplishments and wonder why we were nincompoops and the scholars will have to rescue us from time to time and remind them, after all, that we "didn't know about such and such."